-From the second quarter of 2022, all suppliers read and accepted, by signing the contract, the Supplier Code of Conduct developed by Reply, which integrates the existing Code of Ethics, also included in the contracts.

-The purpose of the Code of Conduct is to define the standards that must be respected by suppliers and to gather all the issues that Reply considers essential in the relationship with its suppliers: integrity and transparency, focus on the environment, health and safety, protection of people and working conditions.
+Starting from the second quarter of 2022, all Suppliers shall read and accept, at the time of signing the contract, the Supplier Code of Conduct that Reply has drawn up and which complements the Code of Ethics already in place and also included in the contracts.
+The Code of Conduct defines the standards to be respected by Suppliers and gathers all the issues that Reply considers essential in the relationship with Suppliers: integrity and transparency, focus on the environment, health and safety, protection of people and working conditions.

 Reply implements all measures aimed at requiring and monitoring compliance with the rules and practices of the Code of Conduct and, in the event of non-compliance with these minimum criteria, assesses the appropriate countermeasures to be implemented.
+The goal is to build a sustainable and inclusive supply chain that operates with the highest ethical standards along the entire value chain.

-To assess the compliance of the supply chain with the Code of Conduct, the first self-assessment campaign was launched in the last quarter of 2022, managed by suppliers filling in a self-assessment questionnaire focused on the following topics:
+In order to assess the supply chain's adherence to the Code of Conduct, annual self-assessment7 campaigns are launched, managed through the completion by Suppliers of a self-assessment questionnaire focusing on the following topics: